escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/started_tutorial.rst

   stated goal of PyMacLab is to permit researchers to work with DSGE models who know how to and enjoy to use the programming language Python.
   This tutorial assumes that you already know how to use Python, if you are completely new to it I suggest you consult one of the many tutorials available on the internet to get started with the language.
 Don't forget that Python is free as in free as freedom, no proprietary software such as Matlab is tainting the freedom of the environment you will be working in when using PyMacLab.

-The easiest way to get started and explore the features of PyMacLab is to launch a IPython session and to import PyMacLab into it
+  The easiest and best way to get started and explore all of the available features of PyMacLab, or for that matter any other Python library, is to work with `IPython <http://ipython.org/>`_, which is an abbreviation for Interactive Python.
+With this program, Python users who are scientifically inclined, can more or less emulate the behaviour of programs such as Matlab, Octave or Scilab.
+This means that sessions can be launched in which commands entered into a command prompt are executed immediately and resulting output is printed to screen.
+It also means that generated objects resulting from such computations carried out at the command prompt (such as matrices or DSGE models) begin to exist within the session's variable scope and become ready for further manipulation, i.e. they persist.
+Before being able to work with PyMacLab we have to launch an IPython session and import the library into it's
+  scope:

   .. sourcecode:: ipython